Comedian George Burns said something that rings true…

 4 – PDE5

 NO is a gaseous molecule that only has a short half-life.
 What that means is that it can go away quickly.
-This may be responsible when you have no problems getting hard, but then going soft.
+This may be responsible when you have no problems getting hard but then go limb.

 PDE5 means phosphodiesterase type 5.
 We might not even know about this enzyme except for an accident with a drug.
-Sildenafil citrate was being investigated as a heart medication when they noticed a certain side effect.
-The men had raging bonners!
-And thus Viagra® was born and changed the face of medicine making large amounts of money.
+Sildenafil citrate was being investigated as a heart medication when they noticed a peculiar side effect.
+The men had raging boners!
+And thus, Viagra® was born and changed the face of medicine making significant amounts of money.

 This drug and many of the others are classed as PDE5 inhibitors.
-Inhibiting this enzyme is useful as it basically is used in the breakdown of factors, derived from NO, that keep your erection.
+Inhibiting this enzyme is useful as it primarily is used in the breakdown of factors, derived from NO, which keeps your erection.

 The physiological details of how this works with PDE 5 and the NO-cGMP pathway is fairly complex which you can read more about here if you want to: The role of nitric oxide in erectile dysfunction: implications for medical therapy.